 \subsection{Cloud parametrisation}

-Clouds greatly determine the height at which the atmosphere becomes opaque in transit geometry.
-Following the results of the cloud profile model selection of \cite{Roy2025} we use a uniform vertical profile to describe the abundance $X_{Cl}$ of aerosols.
-Similarly to what has been discussed on the thermal vertical profile, the work by \cite{Roy2025} discussed model selection using Bayesian evidence for a number of aerosol vertical profiles, which strongly favoured a uniform vertical distribution.
-While this is most likely an oversimplification of the real situation, it is justified by the fact that the retrieval is only being sensitive to a reduced region of the atmosphere, for this particular data set, and hence a more realistic vertical description is not supported by the information content.
+Clouds largely determine the height at which the atmosphere becomes opaque in transit geometry.
+Following the results of the cloud profile model selection of \cite{Roy2025}, we used a uniform vertical profile to describe the abundance $X_{Cl}$ of aerosols.
+Similarly to what has been discussed on the thermal vertical profile, the work by \cite{Roy2025} discussed model selection using Bayesian evidence for a number of aerosol vertical profiles, which strongly favour a uniform vertical distribution.
+While this is most likely an oversimplification of the real situation, it is justified by the fact that the retrieval is only being sensitive to a reduced region of the atmosphere (for this particular dataset) and, hence, a more realistic vertical description is not supported by the information content.

-For the spectral behaviour of the aerosols we use three different parametrisations of the extinction cross-section, $Q_{ext}$, which characterises how effectively the aerosol removes radiation from the incoming radiation beam.
-First, we use a simple flat parametrisation where $Q_{ext}$ is constant with wavelength.
-When performing retrievals with this description, we fix the value of $Q_{ext}$.
-Thus, the cloud opacity is determined only by its abundance $X_{Cl}$.
+For the spectral behaviour of the aerosols, we used three different parametrisations of the extinction cross-section, $Q_{ext}$, which characterises how effectively the aerosol removes radiation from the incoming radiation beam.
+First, we used a simple flat parametrisation, where $Q_{ext}$ is constant with wavelength.
+When performing retrievals with this description, we fixed the value of $Q_{ext}$.
+Thus, the cloud opacity was determined only by its abundance, $X_{Cl}$.
 The second model of cloud extinction is an exponential dependence of the optical thickness with wavelength \citep{Angstrom} as in \cite{Roy2025}.
-In this case, the cloud opacity will be defined by the free parameters $X_{Cl}$ and the $\textup{\r{A}}$ngström exponent ($\alpha$).
-This model has already been used in exoplanet atmospheric studies as \cite{Lecavelier2008, McDonald2017, Pinhas2019} or \cite{Barstow2020}.
-It has the advantage of a very simple parameterisation which mimics the behaviour of differently sized aerosols: the smaller the value of $\alpha$, the bigger the aerosol it resembles.
+In this case, the cloud opacity is defined by the free parameters $X_{Cl}$ and the $\textup{\r{A}}$ngström exponent ($\alpha$).
+This model has already been used in exoplanet atmospheric studies (see \citealt{Lecavelier2008, McDonald2017, Pinhas2019}; or \citealt{Barstow2020}).
+It has the advantage of a very simple parameterisation that mimics the behaviour of aerosols across a range of sizes: the smaller the value of $\alpha$, the bigger the aerosol it resembles.
 As shown in \cite{Roy2025}, this approach has the potential to be sensitive to the overall dependence of opacity with wavelength.